bhooraj/bhooraj-blog/_posts/2019-08-17-wacom-devices-on-linux.md

 - We didn't find any artefacts while we drew on the tablet.

-- Similar experience while drawing across all the Art Apps that could be installed on Linux Mint.
+- Similar experience while drawing across all the Art Apps that we installed on Linux Mint.

 Below is a screenshot of an attempt to draw a circle on Linux Mint using KRITA with our 'One by Wacom' (Model: CTL-671)